The Two Skin-Care Products Saving My Oily Skin

 For as long as I can remember, my skin has been oily AF.
 Not dewy, not glowy, not Glossier model-like — oily.
 And no amount of people assuring me that I'll age gracefully because of it is enough to make it not annoying.
 Even in winter, my T-zone is practically reflective, and my makeup pulls a disappearing act by noon.
-As such, clarifying masks and lightweight moisturizers are cornerstones of my skin-care routine, and two new favorites have spectacularly entered the chat: Sand & Sky's Oil Control Clearing Moisturizer and Clearing Face Mask.
+As such, clarifying masks and lightweight moisturisers are cornerstones of my skincare routine, and so two new favourites have spectacularly entered the chat: Sand & Sky's Oil Control Clearing Moisturiser and Clearing Face Mask.

 The Australian beauty brand is behind some of the most viral products in recent history (case in point: this highly rated pink clay mask), but Sand & Sky's new Oil Control collection is sure to be your late-summer MVP — or year-round MVP, for my fellow oily folks.